linhvo/umbelapi/README.md

 3. Since unique id is just the auto-incremented database PK, anyone can delete all affinities.
 To fix this, we'd need to have authorization or at the least, use GUID in the API request
 4. I decided to not include full profile and brand json in the affinity object.
 Only brand id, profile id, affinity id and its created timestamp are included.
-I played around with nested relationships as detailed here http://www.django-rest-framework.org/api-guide/relations/#nested-relationships but I would have to override create method because nested relationships are read-only.
+I played around with nested relationships as detailed [HERE](http://www.django-rest-framework.org/api-guide/relations/#nested-relationships) but I would have to override create method because nested relationships are read-only.
 5. Timeout could have been infinite because we have automatic cache invalidation